akto-api-security/Documentation/getting-started/move-self-hosted-to-saas.md

-# Move from Self Hosted to SaaS
+# Move From Self Hosted Setup To SaaS

 ## **Introduction**